 OPIP Projects Engaging Health Complexity

-OPIP has led, and is leading, a number of efforts around improving systems for children and families impacted by health complexity.
-This includes:
+OPIP led, and contributed to a number of efforts aimed at improving systems for children and families impacted by health complexity.
+These included:

-- Care Coordination for Children and Youth with Special Health Needs began in 2015, work that ultimately led to the statewide interest and investment in Health Complexity Data.
+- Care Coordination for Children and Youth with Special Health Needs: Initiated in 2015, this work ultimately led to statewide interest and investment in Health Complexity Data.
 Click here to learn more about OPIP’s involvement with Care Coordination.

-- Developing Complex Care Programs for Children with Health Complexity began in 2016, work that informed health systems on novel and generalizable approaches to identifying children with health complexity and designing better support systems for these children and their families.
+- Developing Complex Care Programs for Children with Health Complexity: Beginning in 2016, this work guided health systems in identifying children with health complexity and developing novel, generalizable approaches to better support these children and their families.
 Click here to learn more about this work funded by Lucille Packard Foundation for Children’s Health.

-- Galvanizing Action for Children with Health Complexity began in 2019, supporting local and regional efforts to create actionable momentum in south-central Oregon communities and identify best match services to help families impacted by health complexity to thrive.
+- Galvanizing Action for Children with Health Complexity: Beginning in 2019, this project supported local and regional efforts to create actionable momentum in south-central Oregon communities and identify best match services to help families impacted by health complexity to thrive.
 Click here to learn more about this work funded by Ford Family Foundation.

-- Integrated Care for Kids, an effort to support a population and system-based approach to improve Service Integration for children with health complexity.
+- Integrated Care for Kids (InCK): This effort supported a population and system-based approach to improve service Integration for children with health complexity.